djprofessorkash/ladder-network-genomics/README.md

 ## Description

-This is a personal examination into ladder networks, the novel semi-supervised neural network architectures proposed by Rasmus et al.
+This is a personal examination into ladder networks, the novel semi-supervised neural network architectures proposed by <i>Rasmus et al</i>.

 ## License